- My LS

 The SQE assessments are run by Kaplan on behalf of the SRA.
 You can find more information on how to book them on the SQE assessments website.

-It is important to note that there are no required courses for the SQE, other than completing a degree-level qualification.
+There are no required courses for the SQE, other than completing a degree-level qualification.

 However, candidates may wish to undertake additional courses, or buy resources, to help them prepare for the SQE assessments.